dlwsdqdws/Django_Circle_Brawl/readme.md

-# Circle Brawl Based onn Django
+# Circle Brawl Based on Django and jQuery

 ## Contents
 ### Single Player